hackclub/hackclub/workshops/find_bigfoot/README.md

 </body>
 ```

-Now, lets get a hold of the `img` tag and change its `src` to our friend Big Foot.
+Now, lets get a hold of the `img` tag and change its `src` to our friend Bigfoot.

 ```js
 function loadBigFoot() {